whatwg/sg/Stages.md

    <td>
     <ul>
      <li>A draft specification for the <a href="./IPR%20Policy.md#21-contribution">Contribution</a>.
-     <li>Support of at least two implementers for the rough API shape defined in the draft specification, pending any significant problems found during this stage.
+     <li>Support of at least two implementers.
+     <li>Consensus that the rough API shape defined in the draft specification is the right approach to solve the problem, pending any significant problems found during this stage.
     </ul>
    <td>
     <ul>